What is an eCommerce Sales Funnel?

 8. What is Sales Funnel pricing?

-All plans can use the Sales Funnel, but with different upsell revenue limits:
+All plans can use the Sales Funnel feature, but with different upsell revenue limits:

 - If revenue is under $100, it resets monthly.